Table of Contents

 Wisconsin parole population as of the beginning of 2016 counted 20,241 people, 453 paroles per 100.000 population.
 That’s by 160 people more compared to the previous year, which has increased by 0.8%.

-Wisconsin has a good number of jails, 76 over 72 counties and another 25 prisons in the state.
+WI has a good number of jails, 76 over 72 counties and another 25 prisons in the state.
 Within the jails, they house about 12,150 inmates and 23,519 in prison.
-Based on one hundred thousand residents, Wisconsin has an incarceration rate of 406, a violent crime rate of 306 and a property crime rate of 1,933.
-Wisconsin’s Department of Corrections runs off an annual budget of $834 million with a staff of 6,959 employees.
-It costs Wisconsin $37,994 for every inmate per year.
+Based on one hundred thousand residents, the state has an incarceration rate of 406, a violent crime rate of 306 and a property crime rate of 1,933.
+The state’s Department of Corrections runs off an annual budget of $834 million with a staff of 6,959 employees.
+It costs WI $37,994 for every inmate per year.
 The Wisconsin community corrections system oversees 44,489 people on probation and 20,401 on parole.